gitbls/pistrong/README.md

 ### Example commands

 * `pistrong createca --vpnsankey my.special.vpnsankey`
     Create a new Certificate Authority using the vpnsankey as specified.
 The VPN SAN key is required and provides an extra level of security for iOS device authentication.
+See CertDetails.md for more information on VPN SAN keys.

 * `pistrong add fred --device iPhone --mail fred@domain.com --webdir /var/www/html/vpn --weburl http://myhost/vpn --random`
 Add user *fred*, for the device named *iPhone*.
 Copy the necessary certs to `webdir`.
 Send *fred* email with links to the Certs using `weburl`.
 The device name is optional and may be helpful track where a Cert is targeted.
 If --device is not specified, *`dev`* is used.
 In general, you should have `webdir`, `weburl`, and `random` configured in ~/.pistrongrc rather than specifying them on the command line.